 The reason we haven’t done it yet is because we’d rather give money to wealthy corporations and hope it trickles down – we trust institutions more than we trust our people.
 This is what we must change.
-We must empower our people and rebuild our economy from each individual and family up.
+We must empower our people and rebuild our economy starting from each individual and family.

 Will this lead to mass immigration to the United States?

 America has been the world’s most desired immigration destination for 250 years.
 High demand for citizenship is not new.
-It’s true, that with the Freedom Dividend in place, the demand for citizenship may rise.
-However, only citizens can receive the Freedom Dividend, and the US already has one of the longest paths to citizenship in the world.
+It’s true, that with universal basic income in place, the demand for citizenship may rise.
+However, only citizens can receive $1,000 per month, and the US already has one of the longest paths to citizenship in the world.
 The Freedom Dividend would make citizenship all the more meaningful.

 Isn’t this Communism/Socialism?

 No. Communism is, by definition, a revolutionary movement to create a classless, moneyless, and stateless social order built upon shared ownership of production.
 With Socialism, the core principle is the nationalization of the means of production – i.e. the government seizes Amazon and Google.
-The Freedom Dividend is none of those things and actually fits so seamlessly into capitalism, it is projected to grow the economy $2.5 trillion in eight years.
+The Freedom Dividend represents neither of these concepts and actually fits seamlessly into capitalism.
+It is projected to boost the economy by $2.5 trillion in eight years.

-Really, the Freedom Dividend is necessary for the continuation of capitalism through the automation wave and displacement of workers.
+Really, the universal basic income is necessary for the continuation of capitalism through the wave of automation and worker displacement.
 Markets need consumers to sell things to.
-The Freedom Dividend is capitalism with a floor that people cannot fall beneath.
+UBI is capitalism with a floor that people cannot fall beneath.

 Wouldn’t employers just start paying less?

 Employers are already paying their employees less for doing more.
-Corporate productivity is up 72% since 1973, but American wages are up only 9%.
-UBI would put power in the hands of the worker—with consistent, unconditional cash to cover their expenses, Americans will be able to be more selective about the working conditions they’re willing to accept.
+Corporate productivity is up 72 percent since 1973, but American wages are up by only 9 percent.
+UBI would put power into the hands of the workers—with consistent, unconditional cash to cover their expenses.
+Americans will be able to be more selective about the working conditions they’re willing to accept.

-With UBI, jobs that people naturally want to do – like being a teacher, or coach, or artist – might pay a little bit less.
-But jobs that people don’t want to do will actually have to pay more because workers won’t have to necessarily take that job.
+With UBI, people may afford to take jobs that they naturally want to do – like being a teacher, or coach, or artist – even though it might pay a little bit less.
+Employers will also have to pay more to people who take undesirable jobs because workers won’t be forced to take jobs for financial reasons.